-Students who need to terminate their course work during the semester should consult with the Dean of Students Office to formally withdraw.
+Students who cannot complete their course work during the semester should consult with the Dean of Students Office to formally withdraw.
+Students may withdraw for academic, financial, employment, transfer, medical, or other reasons.

-If a student terminates course work during the semester (weeks 1 through 14), registration must be formally withdrawn.
+If a student withdraws during the semester (weeks 1 through 14), registration must be formally withdrawn.
 Failure to submit a Student Withdrawal form to the Dean of Students Office may result in F grades and in payment of tuition and fees that otherwise might be avoided.

 Withdrawals are processed according to an established refund schedule.
+University Withdrawal Schedule.
 Notifying the Dean of Students Office helps to ensure a smooth withdrawal-readmission process.
-Students may do this over the telephone, through the mail, or by fax, but the preferable method is in person.
+Students may initiate the withdrawal process online by completing the Student Withdrawal form.
 If the student is not planning to return, a formal withdrawal assures a timely refund, if one is due to the student.

 Medical Withdrawal Procedure

-In addition to completing the withdrawal form, students who are withdrawing for medical or health-related reasons need to speak with a staff member in the Dean of Students Office to discuss the conditions and procedure for a medical withdrawal.
+In addition to completing the withdrawal form, students who are withdrawing for medical or health-related reasons (physical, psychological, or substance-related conditions) need to speak with the Student Support Coordinator in the Dean of Students Office to discuss the conditions and procedure for a medical withdrawal.
+After you have completed the withdrawal form, the Dean of Students Office will contact you to schedule this appointment.

 Students who wish to return to Michigan Tech following a medical withdrawal are required to provide documentation that confirms their readiness to return to a rigorous academic environment.
-This documentation needs to be received no later than six weeks prior to the start of the semester and should be directed to email@example.com.
+This documentation needs to be received no later than six weeks prior to the start of the semester and can be uploaded using the Return from Withdrawal form.

 This time frame ensures that the Dean of Students Office has sufficient time to review your request and assist with the re-enrollment.
 If materials are received shortly after this deadline, we will attempt to be flexible and review your request.
 However, if there is missing information and/or the University needs additional time to contact your treatment provider(s), consideration for a return may be made for the following semester rather than the semester for which you are seeking to return.